elastic/elasticsearch/rest-api-spec/README.markdown

 it is the responsibility of the developer to use this information for a sensible API on the target platform.

 The repository contains a utility script in Ruby which will scan and parse the Elasticsearch source code to extract the information from the Java source files.
-Run `bundle install` and then `thor help api:generate:spec`.
+Run `bundle install` and then `thor help api:generate:spec` in the _utils_ folder.

 ## License